Blesbok Hunting in South Africa

 The trophy fee for a Blesbok hunt is between $300$600.
 Daily rates vary between $250 and $500 per day.

-Included in the Blesbok trophy fee is a licensed guide.
+Included in the trophy fee is a licensed guide.
 As well as a hunting license and all permits.

-How much does it cost to hunt a White Blesbok?
+How much is a White Blesbok?

 White blesbok hunted in Africa.